 Erinch is currently based in Bangkok as a senior policy adviser on business and markets for Oxfam Asia.
 Since 2011, Erinch has been a private sector adviser for Oxfam, working across Oxfam's programme and campaigning work.
 During his time at Oxfam, Erinch has also led Oxfam's policy and campaigning team on food and climate justice.

-Since 2011, Erinch has been a private sector adviser who works across Oxfam's programme and campaigning work.He specialises in the links between business and poverty, with a focus on agriculture and the rural economy.
+Erinch specialises in the links between business and poverty, with a focus on agriculture and the rural economy.
 He advises policy-makers, businesses, campaigners and programme managers on how to leverage business and markets to better tackle poverty.
-He is currently working with Oxfam's Enterprise Development Programme to improve its broader impacts.
-He leads Oxfam's work on scoring the policies of the world's largest food and beverage companies in the Behind the Brands campaign and continues to work directly with companies across multiple sectors to help them better understand their poverty impacts and develop new business models.
+In supporting programmes, Erinch works with Oxfam's Enterprise Development Programme and the Gendered Enterprise and Markets programme to

+ensure the programmes are helping shape the broader market system.
+He has lead Oxfam's work on scoring the policies of the world's largest food and beverage companies in the Behind the Brands campaign and continues to work directly with companies across multiple sectors to help them better understand their poverty impacts and develop new business models.

 Erinch's research currently focuses on the corporate structures and business models that are best geared to deliver fairer and more sustainable outcomes - with a view to promoting policies that will foster a better private sector.
 He is also looking into mechanisms for ensuring the prices paid for agricultural commodities allow for responsible and sustainable production.